KMarshallX/VesselBoost/README.md

 ```

-### postprocessing.py
+### postprocessing.py (currently inactivated)
-**Taking the 3D probability map, and output the segmentation image to the same folder where the probability map is stored**
+**Taking the 3D probability map, and output the segmentation image to the same folder where the probability map is stored.**\
 Command line:
 <pre>
 command             comment